BrendanParmer/NodeToPython/docs/README.md

 * interfacing with other parts of the software or properties of an object

 ## Supported Versions
-NodeToPython v2.1 is compatible with Blender 3.0 - 3.6 on Windows, macOS, and Linux.
+NodeToPython v2.2 is compatible with Blender 3.0 - 3.6 on Windows, macOS, and Linux.
 I generally try to update the add-on to handle new nodes around the beta release of each update.

 ## Installation
 1. Download the `NodeToPython.zip` file from the [latest release](https://github.com/BrendanParmer/NodeToPython/releases)
-    * If you clone the repository or download other options, you'll need to rename the zip and the first folder to "NodeToPython" so Blender can properly import the add-on
+    * If you download other options, you'll need to rename the zip and the first folder to "NodeToPython" so Blender can properly import the add-on
 2. In Blender, navigate to `Edit > Preferences > Add-ons`
 3. Click Install, and find where you downloaded the zip file.
 Then hit the `Install Add-on` button, and you're done!